log4js-node/log4js-node/README.md

 * a logger for connect/express servers
 * configurable log message layout/patterns
 * different log levels for different log categories (make some parts of your app log as DEBUG, others only ERRORS, etc.)

+## Important changes in 1.0

+The default appender has been changed from `console` to `stdout` - this alleviates a memory problem that happens when logging using console.
+If you're using log4js in a browser (via browserify), then you'll probably need to explicitly configure log4js to use the console appender now (unless browserify handles process.stdout).

+I'm also trying to move away from `vows` for the tests, and use `tape` instead.
+New tests should be added to `test/tape`, not the vows ones.

 NOTE: from log4js 0.5 onwards you'll need to explicitly enable replacement of node's console.log functions.
 Do this either by calling `log4js.replaceConsole()` or configuring with an object or json file like this: